manespatrick737-ship-it/HR-Attrition-Analysis/README.md

 - Find the average Percent Salary Hike for employees who received a Performance Rating of 3 vs 4.
 Then, calculate how many of those "High Performers" (Rating 4) left the company despite receiving a salary hike of less than 15%

 # Tool I Used
+For my deep dive into the employee attrition dataset, I have used the following key tools:

+- **MySQL**: The main backbone and bulk of my analysis.
+This tool allows me to query the dataset to derive key insights.
+- **Github**: This is to showcase my project analysis and share my SQL scripts that I have used.

 # The Analysis